Year 498 A.G. (After the Godswar)

-The gales howled as they swept through the Aerie, carrying the metallic scent of spilt blood to the open floors of the ancient tower.
-The dead littered the great stone halls, silver blood spilling from their veins.
-The tower's inhabitants, the ancient Clan of Ae'ren, were sprawled across the tower's stone floors.
-The great, feathered wings that sprouted from between their shoulder blades were torn, broken and limp, their skin a pallid grey and their silver eyes dull as the stone floor on which they were sprawled.
+The gales howled as they swept through the Aerie, carrying with them the scent of spilt blood.
+The dead littered the stone tower's open floors.
+The great, feathered wings that sprouted from between their shoulder blades were broken and torn; their skin, a pallid grey; and their silver eyes dull as the stone floor on which they were sprawled.

 So much for being Immortal.

 The soldier looked down upon his handiwork, red cloak and golden hair billowing in the wind as he ascended the Aerie's winding outer staircase.
 Grimacing, he wiped his blade on his jerkin, leaving a trail of silver on the black leather.
 Stained with blood, just like his hands; that was the price of betrayal.